-The vast majority of discipline issues that arise will be addressed using emotional regulation strategies such as using the "safe place", conflict resolution and mediation with the support of an adult, and when appropriate, students will have the opportunity to repair relationships with those who were affected by the behavior.
-When a consequence is deemed necessary, consequences will be natural and logical.
+The vast majority of discipline issues that arise will be addressed using emotional regulation strategies such as using the "safe place" conflict resolution and mediation with the support of an adult.
+When appropriate, students will have the opportunity to repair relationships with those who were affected by the behavior.
+Consequences will be natural and logical.

 When circumstances require more than what is described above, the following guidelines have been put into place.
-Please see Appendix A at for the detailed discipline policy and Appendix B for the most up-to-date behavior support policy.
+Circumstances that require more than the conditions above will reference the Discipline Policy in Appendix A and Behavior Support Policy in Appendix B.